robbobfrh84/lab/hanna/README.md

+# Where It's At
+- desktop seems to be fine, but mobile
+  - Had weird thing where the bees weren't going all the way out.
+  - NEED eyes to track when clicking bees.

 # To Do ✅ 🌕
-- 🌕 Add right bee location and
-  - lower left,
-  - lower right,
-  - lower center,
-  - top center,

-Click Fly & Return
+🌕Click Fly & Return
 - 🌕add click -> fly away (static point in `hanna` fine. )
-- all 4 gone? wait 2-5 sec. all fly back.
+- 🌕all 4 gone? wait 2-5 sec. all fly back.
-- Mobile (test)
+- 🌕Mobile (test)

 Starting sequence
 - Make "Click/Tap to enter dynamic